the big world

 Conclusion

-Wartime principles of eating seasonal food grown locally and organically have a message for us now.
-The information is still completely current and with media fears of food shortages and economic problems there is a new interest in these techniques to grow more of your own food.
+Wartime dig for victory principles of eating seasonal food grown locally and organically have a message for us now.
+The information is still completely current and with the constant fears of food shortages, environmental issues and economic problems there is a new interest in these techniques to grow more of your own food.